Ogbono soup

-Ogbono soup is a Nigerian dish made with ground dry ogbono seeds.
-It is made with considerable local variation.
+Ogbono soup is a staple soup in Nigerian cuisine.
+It is made with ground dry ogbono seeds.
+The seed is a major ingredient in various West African cuisines and it is made with considerable local variation across cultures.
 According to research by Chris Chinaka and J.C.
-Obiefuna, ogbono is an indigenous forest tree associated with plants classified as 'non-timber forest products.
+Obiefuna, ogbono is an indigenous forest tree associated with plants classified as "non-timber forest products".
 It goes by various indigenous names among Nigerians.
-The Common use of the word “ogbono” in general Nigerian parlance stems from the Igbo name for the word.
-Among the Nupe, it is called 'pekpeara', 'ogwi' in Bini, 'uyo' in Efik, and 'oro' or ‘apon’ in Yoruba.
+The common use of the word “ogbono” in general Nigerian parlance stems from the Igbo name for the word.
+Among the Nupe people, it is called 'pekpeara', 'ogwi' in Bini, 'uyo' in Efik, and 'oro' or ‘apon’ in Yoruba, and 'goro' or 'goronor' in Hausa.
 Although ogbono (dika nut) and ugiri, the Igbo name for bush-mango, are very similar and often regarded as equivalents, there is technically a distinction.

 The ground ogbono seeds are used as a thickener, and give the soup a black or brown coloration.
 Besides seeds, water and palm oil, it typically contains meat and/or fish seasonings such as chili pepper, salt, crayfish, leaf vegetables and other vegetables.
-Typical leaf vegetables include bitterleaf and celosia.
+Typical leaf vegetables include bitterleaf and celosia and ogiri.
 Typical vegetables include tomatoes and okra.
-Typical seasonings include chiles, onions, boullion cubes (Maggi in Nigerian parlance), and iru (fermented locust beans).
+Typical seasonings include chiles, onions, boullion cubes ("Maggi" in Nigerian parlance), and iru (fermented locust beans).
 Typical meats include beef, goat, fish, chicken, bushmeat, shrimp, or crayfish.

 For individual preferences, ogbono soup can be cooked together with egusi; it can also be cooked together with okra.
 These methods are likely ways to make the soup thicker and spicier.

 It can be eaten with fufu, semo, wheat swallow, with pounded yam, or the processed and fried garri.
 In other countries the soup may be available in packaged prepared form in some markets that specialize in Western African foods.
 Ogbono soup has a mucilaginous draw texture, similar to okra soup.

+It is widely cultivated for its edible sweet fruits and seeds in West and Central African countries such as Nigeria, Cameroon, Côte d’Ivoire, Ghana, Togo, and Benin.

+Etymology

+The name "ogbono" (also spelled "agbono") derives from two Igbo roots: -gbo meaning "to foam, bubble or froth" and -nọ or -lo meaning "to be slimy or slippery", which together describe the thick, sticky texture the ground seeds produce when cooked.

+The soup is widely known across Nigeria and West Africa, where it goes by various local names.
+Some of the other names it goes by across the region include: